Ahen-Studio/Ahen-db/SECURITY.md

 ## Supported Versions

-- Beta version are released at 0.1.x
+- Beta versions are released at 0.1.x

-- Stable version are released at 1.0.x
+- Stable versions are released at 1.0.x

 | Stable  | Supported          |
 | ------- | ------------------ |